li-jiang-yan/iris-classification_gravitational-learning/README.md

 $$V(r)=\int g(r) dr=\int \frac{Gm}{r^{2}} dr = -\frac{Gm}{r}+C$$

 The gravitational potential is defined at zero when the masses are infinitely far apart from each other.
-This is useful as in the case of machine learning, if the training and testing points are infinitely far apart from each other, the probability that the test point belongs to the class of the training point is zero (which is an extreme case).
+This is useful as in the case of machine learning, if the training and testing data points are infinitely far apart from each other, the probability that the test point belongs to the class of the training point is zero (which is an extreme case).

 $$\lim_{r\rightarrow\infty}V(r):=0$$